 Lundin Energy Claims World’s First Certified Carbon-Neutral Oil Field

-The Swedish operator is using a $35-million tree-planting initiative to offset the estimated 98,000 BOED it produces from the Edvard Grieg about 111 miles offshore Stavanger.
+The Swedish operator is using a $35-million tree-planting initiative to offset the estimated 98,000 BOED it produces from the Edvard Grieg field about 111 miles offshore Stavanger.

 Lundin Energy announced this week that it has sold the industry’s first certified order of carbon-neutral crude to Spanish refiner Saras.